Make Your Own Natural Vinegar Hair Rinse

-How Do I Use The Vinegar Hair Rinse?
+How Do I Apply The Vinegar Hair Rinse?

-After shampooing apply the ACV rinse.
-Pour, squirt or spray the rinse onto wet hair.
+After shampooing, pour, squirt or spray the rinse onto wet hair.
 Massage into hair and scalp and pay special attention to the ends.
-Let sit for a couple of minutes.
+Let it sit for a couple of minutes.

 Since everyone's hair is unique you should use your own judgment on this.
 You will need to experiment to find a dilution that works best for your hair type.
 Remember--dry hair likes less vinegar and oily hair likes more.